-A British national above 18 years of age and holding a Work Pass/Dependent’s Pass/Student Pass may drive in Singapore with a valid class 3, 3A or 2B UK licence, for a period of not more than 12 months.
+A British national above 18 years old who holds a work pass/dependent’s pass/student pass may drive in Singapore with a valid class 3, 3A or 2B UK licence, for a period of not more than 12 months.
 A Singapore driving licence is required after 12 months.
-Those on short term social visit may drive with their foreign licence for up to 12 months each time they enter into Singapore.
-Information on how to convert a UK driving licence to a Singapore driving licence.
+Those on short term social visits may drive with their foreign licence for up to 12 months each time they enter into Singapore.
+Here’s information on how to convert a UK driving licence to a Singapore driving licence.

 See our information on UK driving licences.

 Singapore has a number of local and international banks that offer commercial banking services.
 All banks handle travellers cheques and change foreign currencies.
 ATM’s can be found in most shopping malls.
-British nationals who have been granted an Employment Pass can make an application to open a bank account.
+British nationals who have been granted employment passes can make an application to open a bank account.
 For information on how to open an account and what documents are required please refer to individual banks’ websites.